Contents

 Disaster Recovery Templates

 In a disaster situation, your workflows may change.
 Create templates within your permitting software specific to different disaster situations.
 For instance, you may need a workflow that involves the fire department in the aftermath of a wildfire.
-Having these templates designed in advance will save vital time in the disaster recovery phase.
+Design templates in advance for the disasters that are most likely in your region.

 Continuous Training

 Regular training sessions help staff become familiar with disaster protocols.
-This ensures your team can deploy disaster-specific workflows quickly when the time comes.
+That way, your team can deploy disaster-specific workflows quickly when the time comes.
 Multiple people on your team should also be able to create or modify no-code workflows in case a situation arises that you didn’t explicitly plan for.

 Cross-Agency Collaboration